-I was an economics major in college, and I’ve been grateful ever since for the few key concepts it drilled into me: things like opportunity cost, sunk cost, and marginal cost.
+I was an economics major in college, and I’ve been grateful ever since for a few key concepts those courses drilled into me: things like opportunity cost, sunk cost, and marginal cost.
 I think about this stuff all the time in my everyday life.
-Sometimes I consider the marginal cost of, like, making myself another sandwich.
+I think about the sunk cost of waiting for a slow elevator; I think about the marginal cost of making myself another sandwich.

-But one of the biggest takeaways was the concept of stock and flow.
+I think most of all about the concept of stock and flow.

 Do you know about this?
-Couldn’t be simpler, and really, it’s not even that much of an a-ha.
+It couldn’t be simpler.
 There are two kinds of quantities in the world.
-Stock is a static value: money in the bank, or trees in the forest.
-Flow is a rate of change: fifteen dollars an hour, or three thousand toothpicks a day.
+Stock is a static value: money in the bank or trees in the forest.
+Flow is a rate of change: fifteen dollars an hour or three thousand toothpicks a day.
 Easy.
 Too easy.

-But I actually think stock and flow is the master metaphor for media today.
+But I actually think stock and flow is a useful metaphor for media in the 21st century.
 Here’s what I mean:

 - Flow is the feed.
 It’s the posts and the tweets.
 It’s the stream of daily and sub-daily updates that reminds people you exist.